digitalapicraft/graphql-sandbox/README.md

 ./mvnw test
 ```
 The coverage report will be available in `target/site/jacoco/index.html`.

+## How to Contribute

+We welcome contributions from the community!
+To help us review and merge your changes efficiently, please follow these guidelines:

+### 1. Fork and Branch
+- Fork the repository and create a new branch for your feature or bugfix.

+### 2. Create a Pull Request (PR)
+- Push your branch to your fork and open a [Pull Request](https://github.com/digitalapicraft/graphql-sqlite-server/pulls) against the `main` branch.
+- Clearly describe your changes and reference any related issues or discussions.

+### 3. Add Discussion Notes
+- If your PR introduces a significant change, please start a [Discussion](https://github.com/digitalapicraft/graphql-sqlite-server/discussions) and link it in your PR description.
+- For questions, ideas, or proposals, use the [Discussions](https://github.com/digitalapicraft/graphql-sqlite-server/discussions) tab.

+### 4. General Guidelines
+- Ensure your code passes all tests (`./mvnw test`) and follows the project's style.
+- Add or update documentation as needed.
+- Keep PRs focused and minimal—one feature or fix per PR is preferred.
+- Be respectful and constructive in all communications.

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests for improvements or bug fixes.